-A. Defined benefit plan

-- The Company and its domestic subsidiaries have instituted regulations for the defined pension plan under the "Labor Standards Law" applicable to the years of services of employees before July 1, 2005, which is the day that the new "Labor Pension Act" came into full force, and the following years of services of employees who choose to continue applying the Labor Standard Law upon enforcement of the Labor Pension Act.
+- A. Defined benefit plan - (a) The Company have instituted regulations for the defined pension plan under the "Labor Standards Law" applicable to the years of services of employees before July 1, 2005, which is the day that the new "Labor Pension Act" came into full force, and the following years of services of employees who choose to continue applying the Labor Standard Law upon enforcement of the Labor Pension Act.
 Employees who meet the retirement requirements will be paid the pension based on their years of service and average salary or wage of the last six months prior to retirement.
 Two units are accrued for each year of service for the first 15 years and one unit is accrued for each additional year thereafter, up to a maximum of 45 units.
-The Company and its domestic subsidiaries contribute 2% of the total salaries of the employees to the special pension fund account with Bank of Taiwan supervised by the Employee Pension Fund Reserve Supervisory Committee.
-Until the end of March 2024, the balance of the pension funds contributed to the special pension fund account at Bank of Taiwan was NT\$118,547 thousand. - (b) For the aforementioned pension plan, the Group recognized pension costs of all NT\$2,141 thousand and NT\$2,144 thousand for the three-month periods ended March 31, 2024 and 2023, respectively. - (c) Expected contributions to the defined benefit pension plans of the Group for the next annual reporting period as at December 31, 2023 is NT\$3,450 thousand.
+The Company contribute 2% of the total salaries of the employees to the special pension fund account with Bank of Taiwan supervised by the Employee Pension Fund Reserve Supervisory Committee.
+Until the end of December 31, 2024, the balance of the pension funds contributed to the special pension fund account at Bank of Taiwan was NT\$121,617 thousand. - (b) The amount recognized in the balance sheet is stated as following: